lwbeam/water_sensors/README.md

 ## Background

 The D-Link DCH-S160 Wi-Fi Water Sensor was introduced in late 2015.
 The sensor has no WebUI of its own, relying entirely on D-Link's cloud services and free **mydlink Home** mobile app for all of its functionality.
 Initially the app provided push notification and IFTTT support.
-E-mail support was eventually added, but then quietly disabled in 2020, even though the app _appears_ to still provide this feature.
+E-mail support was eventually added, but then quietly disabled in 2020, even though the app _appeared_ to still provide this feature.
 During 2019 D-Link withdrew all technical support for this product, and in early 2022 [announced](https://www.mydlink.com/faq#id-topFAQ/ans-4242) that it was withdrawing all support for the **mydlink Home** app.
-At the end of 2022 users will no longer be able to login into their D-Link accounts via this app, the app will be removed from the Apple and Android app stores, and it will cease to function.
-As a result, any device **not supported** by D-Link's current mobile apps will also become unusable.
+At the end of 2022 users were no longer able to login into their D-Link accounts via this app, the app was removed from the Apple and Android app stores, and it ceased to function.
+As a result, any device **not supported** by D-Link's current mobile apps has become unusable.
 This includes the DCH-S160 Wi-Fi Water Sensor.

 ## Installation
 #### 1. Copy Files